Universal deterministic quantum operations in microwave quantum links: Applications

 Qualitatively, the second state transfer protocol replaces the classical communication that would be required for a quantum teleportation-based gate.
 Even though this communication happens at a fraction of the speed of light $2c/3$, the concatenated operation may perform better than the quantum-classical protocol.
 This is true, in particular for platforms such as superconducting circuits, where a state transfer can be implemented with high fidelity while the overhead for quantum state distillation is large.

 We can lower bound the fidelity of the gate transfer

-based on the fidelity $F_{2,3}$ of the operation in a single node $U_{2,3}$, the fidelity of a single step of state transfer $F_\text{st}=|q_2(T)|^2$, the single qubit decoherence time $T_1$ (or any other decoherence rates that can be accounted for, such as non-radiative decay).
+based on the fidelity $F_{2,3}$ of the operation in a single node $U_{2,3}$, the fidelity of a single step of state transfer $F_\text{st}=|q_2(T)|^2$, the single qubit decoherence time $T_1$ (or any other decoherence rates that can be accounted for, such as non-radiative decay), and where $\tau$ is the time during which the qubits are populated in one quantum state transfer (cf. Sec.~\ref{ss:imp}).

 We can analyze this estimate, ignoring the constant factor $F_{2,3}$, and using the values of $F_\text{st}$ and $T$ from the simulations in Sec.~\ref{sec:QST}.
 As shown in Fig.~\ref{fig5}(b), the quantum gate transfer has an optimal operation point which is a compromise between distortion errors and decoherence induced by the protocol duration.
 We find realistic scenarios with competitive gate fidelities $1-F\sim 10^{-2}-10^{-3}$, specially for the short waveguides that would be required to connect nearby fridges, or chips within the same fridge.
 It is worth recalling that the protocols that we have employed allow for a faster control than adiabatic transfer of population, as it was made explicit in Sec.~\ref{sec:QST} (cf. Fig.~\ref{fig3}).